 Where to Find Paid IB Physics Tests

-The IBO sells the IB Physics SL and HL past papers from 2015 through 2017 on their website.
+The IBO sells the IB Physics SL and HL past papers from 2016, 2017, 2019, and 2021 on their website.
 This is the only safe place to get IB Physics past papers to download.
 To find them, search for "physics exam paper."
 From there, you can sort by release date and language.

 Buying all of the past papers and mark schemes can end up costing hundreds of US dollars, so if you're looking to spend as little as possible, I recommend just purchasing the most recent past papers, as they will be closest to what you learned.

 3 Strategies to Use IB Physics Past Papers Effectively

 Because each practice test takes 3 hours for SL or 4.5 hours for HL, it's important that you get the most out of each test.
 Here are important tips to keep in mind when you're taking the tests:

 #1: Take Papers 1 and 2 Consecutively If Possible

 The IB Physics SL and IB Physics HL papers are a marathon, forcing you to sit and concentrate for 2 hours for SL and 3 hours and 15 minutes for HL.
 You need to build up endurance so you don't make careless mistakes at the end of the test.

 #2: Keep Strict Timing on Each Section with a Timer

 It is essential that you get used to the timing pressures on the IB Physics papers.
 Here is the timing: